corynko/README-Generator/README.md

 # ReadMe Generator

-This easy-to-use command-line-application generates README.md's for you!
+This easy-to-use command-line-application generates README.md's for you like this one!

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)